 © 2016 International Society for Pharmacoeconomics and Outcomes Research (ISPOR).
 Background: Most anal cancers are caused by the human papilloma virus (HPV) infection.
 The incidence is increasing, especially in high-risk individuals such as HIV-positive men.
 Evidence shows that the new quadrivalent HPV vaccine reduces the rates of anal intraepithelial neoplasia among men who have sex with men.
 Objective: To determine whether vaccinating against HPV-related anal cancer is cost-effective in HIV-positive men in Chile.
 Methods: A cost-effectiveness analysis was conducted by constructing a cohort multistate life-table-based Markov model in MS Excel in which the prevention of HPV infection was expected to influence the incidence of anal cancer in HIV-positive men.
 The comparator was the current practice of no systematic HPV prevention.
 Estimates of the efficacy of the vaccine were obtained from a substudy of a larger randomized controlled trial, incidence rates from the Chilean Population Cancer Registries, mortality rates from the National Institute of Statistics, and disease costs from a cost-effectiveness report.
 A public health care sector perspective was applied.
 The outcome was measured in averted disability-adjusted life-years.
 The incremental cost-effectiveness ratio was calculated considering a lifetime horizon for costs and health outcomes.
 Results: The estimated incremental cost-effectiveness ratio was US $138,269/ disability-adjusted life-year (95% confidence interval $95,936-$221,862).
 Assuming a threshold of 3 times the gross domestic product per capita, the intervention was not cost-effective.
 The outcome was sensitive to the vaccine price and vaccine efficacy.
 Conclusions: HPV vaccination in HIV-positive men from a Chilean public health care sector perspective is not cost-effective.

-Vargas, C, Giglio, A, Soza, A & Espinoza, MA 2015, 'Estudio De Impacto Presupuestal De Daclatasvir Asociado A Asunaprevir Desde La Perspectiva Del Sistema De Salud Publico Chileno.', Value in Health, vol. 18, no. 7, p.
+Vargas, C, Giglio, A, Soza, A & Espinoza, MA 2015, 'Estudio De Impacto Presupuestal De Daclatasvir Asociado A Asunaprevir Desde La Perspectiva Del Sistema De Salud Publico Chileno.', Value in health : the journal of the International Society for Pharmacoeconomics and Outcomes Research, vol. 18, no. 7, p.
 A866.View/Download from: Publisher's site

 Vargas, CL, Espinoza, MA, Giglio, A & Soza, A 2015, 'Cost effectiveness of daclatasvir/asunaprevir versus peginterferon/ribavirin and protease inhibitors for the treatment of hepatitis c genotype 1b Naïve patients in Chile', PLoS ONE, vol. 10, no. 11.View/Download from: Publisher's site